 7. Special Terms and Offers

 Finally and most importantly, are there any special offers or terms that you give retailers.
 For instance, you can have a non-compete for their area.
 Terms, like these, besides the regular bundled offers or BOGO offers will help you stand out in a crowded retail space.

 Cool Tools to Make a Line Sheet

 If you’re reasonably comfortable with Microsoft Word or Pages, you can create a line sheet with ease.
 You can also use Canva to create your line sheet or use a service like Now In Store or BrandBoom to create one.

 The lovely CreativeHive site also has a handy DIY line sheet tutorial that walks you through the whole process.

 Your turn.
 What questions do you have about what is a line sheet?
-Share with me in the comments or join us in the Launch Grow Joy Facebook group and get more insights on this must-have sales tool.
+Share with me in the comments below.